AlexanderIbrahim1/nn_fourbody_potential/PLAN.md

 ## 2024-03-07
 Nearly done!
 - clean up the repo some more
-- remove the duplicated reserved_deque for the only that can actually hold a tensor
+- [DONE] remove the duplicated reserved_deque for the only that can actually hold a tensor
 - maybe move a lot of the training files into the src/ tree?
-- maybe remove the `energy_scale` subpackage entirely?
+- [DONE] maybe remove the `energy_scale` subpackage entirely?
 - simplify the `sidelength_distributions` subpackage